Vanna White: Television, motion picture, and other media appearances

+On April 21, 2023, it was announced that White would be featured in a four-episode documentary by ABC News titled The Game Show Show, covering the history of game shows in America over the last eight decades.
+The four-part documentary premiered on May 10, 2023.

 Wheel of Fortune television game show

-After Wheel of Fortune hostess Susan Stafford left in October 1982, White was selected as one of three substitute hostesses (along with Vicki McCarty and Summer Bartholomew) to co-host the show.
-On December 13, 1982, White became the regular hostess.
+After Wheel of Fortune co-host Susan Stafford left in October 1982, White was selected as one of three substitutes (along with Vicki McCarty and Summer Bartholomew) to co-host the show.
+On December 13, 1982, White became the regular co-host.

-White temporarily took over hosting Wheel of Fortune as MC starting with the week of episodes which were slated to air starting on December 9, 2019.
-The announcement was made after a taping day was postponed when Sajak was hospitalized with a blocked intestine and needed emergency surgery in order to clear it.
+White temporarily took over hosting Wheel of Fortune as master of ceremonies starting with the week of episodes that were slated to air starting on December 9, 2019.
+The announcement was made after a taping day was postponed when Sajak was hospitalized with a blocked intestine and needed emergency surgery to clear it.
 White hosted that taping day and the subsequent rescheduled taping the next day.
 Guest letter activators were implemented during her shows hosting; the weeks of December 9 and 16 had Mickey Mouse and Minnie Mouse during the Secret Santa Holiday Giveaway.
 Subsequently, the show went on hiatus during Christmas week (December 23, 2019) and then a week of previously taped "America's Game" episodes (Wheel tapes six episodes per day, with each studio audience receiving three shows each; the third show in the afternoon session is an "America's Game" episode) that Sajak hosted, before White returned to hosting on January 6, 2020, for a final week; she was assisted by a "special guest", Pat Sajak's daughter Maggie.
-Fully recovered from his surgery, Sajak returned to the show on December 5, 2019, with episodes to be broadcast beginning on January 13, 2020.
+Fully recovered from his surgery, Sajak returned to the show on December 5, 2019, with episodes airing on January 13, 2020.

+White missed filming five episodes in August 2023 after contracting COVID-19.
+She was temporarily replaced by Bridgette Donald-Blue but returned in October 2023.
+Filming on additional episodes was delayed until after her recovery.
+This marked the first time that White had missed an episode since 1991.

-Since 2021, Sajak and White hosted Celebrity Wheel of Fortune on ABC.
-Later in the year it was announced that both Sajak and White have been signed on to continue as hosts of Wheel of Fortune through the 2023–24 season.
+Since 2021, White hosted Celebrity Wheel of Fortune on ABC with Sajak and later Ryan Seacrest beginning in September 2025.
+Later in the year it was announced that both Sajak and White had been signed on to continue as hosts of Wheel of Fortune through the 2023–24 season.
+She extended her contract on Celebrity Wheel of Fortune again in July 2023.
+In September 2023, White extended her contract as host of Wheel of Fortune through the 2025–26 season.

+In May 2023, White competed as a contestant on a celebrity edition of Wheel of Fortune against Jeopardy! hosts Ken Jennings and Mayim Bialik.
+With her competing, Maggie Sajak filled in for White at the puzzle board.

-Real estate investing
+Real-estate investing

 White uses her income to invest in apartment buildings, and she likes flipping houses.
-In 2017, she listed her Beverly Hills home for $47.5 million.
+In 2017, White listed her Beverly Hills home for $47.5 million.
+In 2023, she began renting her home in Sherman Oaks.